sapcc/maintenance-controller/esx/README.md

 The availability zone within a cloud region is assumed to be the last character of the `failure-domain.beta.kubernetes.io/zone` label.
 The ESX hosts are to be tracked on relevant nodes using the `kubernetes.cloud.sap/host` label.

+The nodes are also label with `cloud.sap/esx-version` containing the underlying ESX version.

 ## Installation
 The ESX controller is bundled within the maintenance controller binary.
 It needs to be enabled using the `--enable-esx-maintenance` flag.